WFLF-FM: Early years

 The station signed on the air in August 1977.
 It originally broadcast at 93.5 MHz and had the call sign WGCV.
 The station's city of license was Port St. Joe, Florida.
-In 1982, Don Crisp bought WGCV (as well as AM station WJOE 1080) and upgraded the FM signal to 94.5 with 100 kW of power.
+In 1982, Don Crisp bought WGCV, along with WJOE (1080 AM), and upgraded the FM signal to 94.5 with 100 kW of power.

 In 1983, the stations were sold to Brown Broadcasting (affiliated with John Brown University of Siloam Springs, Arkansas).
 It switched its call letters to WJST.
 WJOE's call sign was also changed to WJBU, where they would stay until the station's last days in 1989.
 WJST was originally an album rock station called "T-94".
 Initially, WJST was on a shorter, 500 ft tower, also used by its AM sister station at 1080 kHz.
-But in 1986, WJST moved to a 1,000 ft tower.
+In 1986, WJST moved to a 1,000 ft tower.

 Heavy metal and southern gospel

 Brown Broadcasting sold the stations to Champion Broadcasting in 1986.
 Champion immediately sold the stations to Asterisk, Inc. WJST then became a country music station, but proved unable to compete effectively with the already established WPAP.
 WJST had a call letter change to WWZR in 1989, and adopted the Satellite Music Network's "Z Rock" heavy metal format.
 This hard rock sound only lasted until January 28, 1990, when the station made a dramatic switch to Southern Gospel music.
 That was the format for only one year.

-From 1991 until 1993, the station was a member of Westwood One's "Real Country" network.
+From 1991 until 1993, the station was a member of Satellite Music Network's "Real Country" network.
 In 1993, the station's call letters were changed again to WKNB.
 Marketed as "B94.5", WKNB aired a modern country format for just under a year.
 Then in 1994, its call sign was changed to WPBH and it operated under the name "Beach 94.5" for three years, playing a classic hits format.